vgilabert94/ObjectDetection-OMR/README.md

 ### Anchor optimization

-My annotated objects are very long (aspect ratio). we can't use the predefined anchor boxes.
-I need to optimize.
+My annotated objects are very large (aspect ratio).
+I can't use the predefined anchor boxes, I need to optimize them.
 This can be done automatically by following the steps in the [anchor-optimization](https://github.com/martinzlocha/anchor-optimization/) repository.

-When I have the optimization anchors boxes values, I created a config.ini file with this values.
+When I have the optimization anchors boxes values, I created a config.ini file with these values.
 Path: config/config.ini